whistler/Cirrus/README.md

 ### Sync Algorithm ###

 - Persistent Websocket connection to the server
-- Async events to all clients (with same user) for each file uploaded
+- Async events to clients for each file creation, change and deletion
-- Client asks for files using HTTP
 - On connect send timestamp of last change and receive all updates since then
 - Last sync time for folder is stored
 - Last modified time on server is used to figure out whether to replace